DaraSingh2020/cppCodes/README.md

 Python achieves polymorphism through duck typing, meaning that the object's behavior is determined by its attributes and methods, rather than by explicit type declarations.
 Any method can be overridden in derived classes without special keywords.

-Abstract Base Classes:
+**Abstract Base Classes:**

-Python has Abstract Base Classes (ABCs) from the abc module, which allow you to define abstract methods that must be implemented by concrete subclasses.
+Python has Abstract Base Classes, which allow you to define abstract methods that must be implemented by concrete subclasses.

 **Runtime Binding:**